College of Liberal Arts

 MAN 347P Entrepreneurship Practicum

-Or if you wish to substitute another upper division course with significant experiential learning, the experiential learning portion needs to be at least 1/3rd of the final grade and involve community service/work, research with primary sources, internship, or real-world experience.
+Substitutions: If you wish to substitute another upper-division course with significant experiential learning, the experiential learning portion needs to be at least one third of the final grade and involve community service, original research or research with primary sources, internship, or real-world experience.
 This requires professor and LAH Program approval.